jeblad/vscode-wikimediafunctions-snippets/README.md

 As this is snippets, there is no Intellisense available.
 This is a bit unfortunate, as the user must learn the method names.
 They do although work as a typing aid, and especially well as an aid to get the arguments right.

 ## Libraries
+Please don't expect this list to be complete! ;)

  - mw; basic functions from Scribunto
  - frame; functions for interacting with Mediawiki